-- Wednesday Workshops with a holistic youth development practice underpinning the planning and facilitation, focus is on; Academic enrichment, career readiness & exploration, higher education preparation & exploration.
+- Wednesday Workshops, with a holistic youth development practice underpinning the planning and facilitation, focused on; academic enrichment, career awareness & readiness, and higher education preparation & exploration.

-- AUT sessions to provide knowledge, information and experience about post-secondary life and opportunities.
+- AUT sessions provided knowledge, information and experience about post-secondary life and opportunities.

 - J&J mentoring

-- J&J exposure days for students to learn about orthopedics and pharmaceuticals and the math and science application in those types of careers.
+- J&J exposure days where students learned about orthopedics and pharmaceuticals and the math and science application in those types of careers.